 - 5.22 The Board may agree to meet in private in order to consider certain items of business.
-The Board may decide to meet in private on the following grounds: - The Board is still in the process of developing proposals or its position on certain matters and needs time for private deliberation. - The business relates to the commercial interests of any person and confidentiality is required, e.g., when there is an ongoing tendering process or contract negotiation. - The business necessarily involves reference to personal information and requires to be discussed in private in order to uphold the Data Protection Principles. - 5.23 • The Board is otherwise legally obliged to respect the confidentiality of the information being discussed.
-5.23 The minutes of the meeting will reflect when the Board has resolved to meet in private.
+The Board may decide to meet in private on the following grounds: - The Board is still in the process of developing proposals or its position on certain matters and needs time for private deliberation. - The business relates to the commercial interests of any person and confidentiality is required, e.g., when there is an ongoing tendering process or contract negotiation. - The business necessarily involves reference to personal information and requires to be discussed in private in order to uphold the Data Protection Principles. - 5.23 The minutes of the meeting will reflect when the Board has resolved to meet in private.